 h.
 Service Plan Review and Update.
-The service plan is subject to at least annual periodic review and update to assess the

-and up date of the service plan:
+The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
+Specify the minimum schedule for the review and update of the service plan:

-• Every three months or more frequently when necessary
+Every three months or more frequently when necessary

-O Every six months or more frequently when necessary
+Every six months or more frequently when necessary

-O Every twelve months or more frequently when necessary
+Every twelve months or more frequently when necessary

-O Other schedule
+Other schedule

-S{I} pecify the other schedule:
+Specify the other schedule:

-enance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a um period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that s):
+i.
+Maintenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that applies):

-$\square{\mathbf{M}}$ ledicaid agency

-perating agency

-⊠ C ase manager

-ther

-S{I} pecify:
+Medicaid agency Operating agency Case manager Other Specify: